ermanhavuc/Tepique/README.md

 # Tepique

-Run server.py file wih python3.
+Run server.py file wih python3 then connect to localhost from browser.